Website Metropolitan Area Planning Council

 - Correspond with vendors and respond to inquiries.

 - Interpret regulations and applies them to situations encountered in daily interactions with departmental staff.

 - Ensure integrity of data in the accounting system.

 Candidates for this position should have a Bachelor’s degree with a concentration in Accounting and at least 3 to 5 years of full-time experience in financial management, with at least two or more of the following functions: budgeting, accounting, auditing, management analysis, program evaluation, financial reporting, or statistical reporting of program results.

 Successful candidates for this position will demonstrate all or most of the following:

-Per MAPC COVID-19 Vaccine Policy, all employees including remote employees must be fully vaccinated.
-This position will require the selected candidate to show proof of full vaccination against COVID-19, this includes at least one booster shot.
+Per MAPC COVID-19 Vaccine Policy, all employees, including remote employees, must be fully vaccinated.
+This position will require the selected candidate to show proof of full vaccination against COVID-19, including the Bivalent booster.
 MAPC is an equal opportunity employer and will consider reasonable accommodation to those individuals who are unable to be vaccinated consistent with federal, state, and local law.

 Compensation and Benefits: